 The National Park Service published "Preservation Brief 41: The Seismic Retrofit of Historic Buildings: Keeping Preservation in the Forefront."

-In flooding scenarios, keeping water out of an historic building is a primary concern.
+In flooding scenarios, keeping water out of or moving out of an historic building are primary concerns.
 Flood gates or barriers help deflect incoming high water from entrances, basement windows, and cellar areaway doors.
+Sump pumps that operate on water system pressure and not electricity can keep performing when the power goes out.
 Berms, levees, and dunes can hold back or channel flood waters and/or tidal surges.
-Measures like moving electrical service and fuel tanks out of basement areas can protect them from damage during flooding and allow a much quicker recovery after a disaster.
+Measures like relocating electrical service and fuel tanks out of basement areas can protect them from damage during flooding and allow a much quicker recovery after a disaster.
 And if building materials do get wet, it is important to recognize the inherent flood-resistance of some materials like mahogany trim or cypress flooring, and not unthinkingly rip them out and dispose of them.